harshulgupta05/harshulgupta05/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Harshul, a high school student from Ontario, Canada.
-I'm currently working on helper, a command line app (made with Rust) to help keep track of tests and assignments and homework with everything moving online.
-I'm currently in the process of learning Rust and C/C++ (as part of the Crafting Interpreters book).
+I'm Harshul, a Computer Engineering student at the University of Waterloo.
+I'm currently working on learning more about machine learning and quantum computing.
 To talk to me, feel free to e-mail me anytime.